CULTURE & PHILOSOPHY

 OUR UNIQUE APPROACH

 Every Youth First AIR Program is a model of inclusion, crossing lines of race and cultural differences.
-Since its inception in 1992, the Youth First AIR Program has linked over 300 professional artists from the Los Angeles area with over 102,500 at-risk youth.
+Since its inception in 1992, the Youth First AIR Program has linked over 300 professional artists from the Los Angeles area with over 184,535 at-promise youth.
 Our residencies are long-term, providing youth with the continuity and ongoing mentoring that is critical for making a lasting impact in their lives.
 Each program is custom-designed to fit the needs of the program site’s current curricula or community interests, cultural preferences, age range, and developmental needs of the youth being served, with due consideration given to administration goals, site requirements, budget, and schedule.

 TOHYF AIR programs in visual arts, music, dance, theatre, creative writing and storytelling adhere to the California Common Core State Standards (CCSS) for English Language Arts and the Visual and Performing Arts (VAPA) Content Standards for California Public Schools.
 Workshops are taught at schools, low-income housing communities, libraries, community centers, juvenile detention facilities, and other community-based sites throughout Los Angeles County.